acdick/cruise_industry_blue_ocean_strategy/README.md

    * Implications to the current business model of mass market cruise lines
    * Early warning signals, which can be monitored to alert its onset
      * **Out Tonight**<br>
-       Consumers desire fun and exciting activities that they cannot experience in their homes or daily routines
+       Consumers desire fun and exciting activities that they cannot experience in their homes or daily routines.
        <p align="center">
          <img src="/img/06_Scenario_Vector_01_Out_Tonight.png" width="600" title="Scenario Vector 01 Out Tonight">
        </p>

      * **What You Own**<br>
-       Consumers are experienced and savvy globetrotters who are sophisticated and generationally-responsible
+       Consumers are experienced and savvy globetrotters who are sophisticated and generationally-responsible.
        <p align="center">
          <img src="/img/07_Scenario_Vector_02_What_You_Own.png" width="600" title="Scenario Vector 02 What You Own">
        </p>

      * **Rent**<br>
-       Large portions of the population work remotely in micro-hubs of nearby mega-cities, who are attracted to virtual and augmented reality technology in digital tourism
+       Large portions of the population work remotely in micro-hubs of nearby mega-cities, who are attracted to virtual and augmented reality technology in digital tourism.
        <p align="center">
          <img src="/img/08_Scenario_Vector_03_Rent.png" width="600" title="Scenario Vector 03 Rent">
        </p>

      * **On the Street**<br>
-       Through financial shock events and growing inequality, consumers are concentrated in mega-cities with little disposable income
+       Through financial shock events and growing inequality, consumers are concentrated in mega-cities with little disposable income.
        <p align="center">
          <img src="/img/09_Scenario_Vector_04_On_the_Street.png" width="600" title="Scenario Vector 04 On the Street">
        </p>